nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Find internship applications
 The implementation of the find command follows the convention of a normal command, where `AddressBookParser` is responsible for parsing the user input string into an executable command.

 In this case, `AddressBookParser` creates `FindCommandParser` to parse user input string.

 <puml src="diagrams/FindSequenceDiagram.puml" alt="FindSequenceDiagram" />

 `AddressBookParser` first obtains the keyword from the user's input.
-`AddressBookParser` ensures that there is at least 1 keyword found.
+`AddressBookParser` ensures that there is at least one keyword found.
 If there is no keyword found, `AddressBookParser` throws a ParseException.
 Otherwise, it creates a new instance of `FindCommand` that corresponds to the user input.
   `FindCommand` comprises of a `NameContainsKeywordsPredicate`.

-Upon execution, `FindCommand` calls on `model::updateFilteredList` which in turns calls on `filteredList::setPredicate`.
+Upon execution, `FindCommand` calls on `m::updateFilteredList` which in turns calls on `filteredList::setPredicate`.
-`setPredicate` updates the `filteredList` in `model` to contain all the internship applications that contain the keyword.
+`setPredicate` updates the `filteredList` in `Model` to contain all the internship applications with company name that starts with the keyword.

 <br></br>